dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/icelake.md

 This section allows us to dynamically modify parts of the ACPI \(DSDT, SSDT, etc.\) via OpenCore.
 For us, we'll need a couple:

 * EC Rename
-   * Needed for Catalina support as it doesn't like the standard one found on most PCs, follow the [Fixing Embedded Controllers Guide](https://acpi.dortania.ml/) on how to determine what EC you have and apply the appropriate patches
+   * Needed for Catalina support as it doesn't like the standard one found on most PCs, follow the [Fixing Embedded Controllers (Laptop) Guide](https://acpi.dortania.ml/) on how to determine what EC you have and apply the appropriate patches
 * OSI rename
    * This is required when using SSDT-XOSI as we redirect all OSI calls to this SSDT

 | Comment | String | Change XXXX to EC |
 | :--- | :--- | :--- |
 | Enabled | String | YES |